mcv-m6-video/mcv-m6-2021-team3/Week4/README.md

 ### Task 1.2: Off-the-shelf Optical Flow

-Quantitative results obtained for the Off-the-shelf method compared with our best result.
+Quantitative results obtained for the Off-the-shelf method compared with our best result using MaskFlownet.

 <table>
     <thead>